SidneyHollingsworth/kickstarter-analysis/README.md

 Prior to performing my analysis, some data cleaning, manipulation, and filtering was needed.
 For example, provided Unix Timestamp needed to be converted to a more readable and manageble format.
 Further, Category had to be split into two into 'Parents Categorey' and 'Sub Category' via split text.
 The provided dataset included more information than needed.
 While data on many different types of kickstart campaigns were provided, to perform more relevant analysis for Louise's application, I either filtered to Theater Parent Category or Play Sub Category.

-- To best address Louise's key questions, I created two pivot charts to create a line chart visualization from each.
+To address Louise's key questions, I created two pivot charts to create a line chart visualization from each (below).

 ### Analysis of Outcomes Based on Launch Date